-For list of requirements, see Table 1 Requirements to Attain and Maintain EA Show Horse Judge accreditation
+For list of requirements, see Table 1 Requirements to Attain and Maintain EA Show Horse Judge accreditation who are visiting Australia, may be accepted for judging appointments, having provided sufficient evidence of experience.

 4. Overseas Judges

 4.1 Overseas judges on a recognised Show Horse Judges panel in their country of origin,